srdn25/srdn25/README.md

 ## About me

-As an experienced software engineer with a passion for innovation, I have been honing my skills since 2016.
-My work is reflected in my projects, which can be found on my LinkedIn profile.
-I strive to approach each project with creativity and outside-the-box thinking to deliver exceptional results.
+Senior Software Engineer with 9+ years of experience in Node.js, React, AWS, and microservices architecture.
+Proven track record of reducing bug counts and improving performance.
+Skilled in Docker, Kubernetes, and CI/CD pipelines.
 My positive attitude and friendly demeanor make me a valuable asset to any team

 ---
 ## Professional skills